lantern-db/lantern/README.md

 `Lanterne` is an in-memory, graph-based, streaming KVS.
 Each element like `Edge` or `Vertex` has `time to live`, and disappears as time passes just like real relationships.
-We can load Vertex with KVS-like interfaces, and also explorer with `steps` based on graph structure (We call this `Illuminate`).
+We can load Vertex with KVS-like interfaces, and also explore with `steps` based on graph structure (We call this `Illuminate`).

 # lanterne-server